 The cycle BOOM study focused on how cycling can affect the mobility, health and wellbeing of the older population.

 Around 20 enthusiastic early career researchers from institutions around the UK made their way to York in October 2014 to learn about stakeholder engagement.
-The information below is a fantastic how-to guide in stakeholder engagement: [View the story “How to engage with those elusive stakeholders…” on Storify]
+The information below is a fantastic how-to guide in stakeholder engagement: Around a framework of presentations and exercises, they spent two days thinking about: the characteristics of stakeholders, why they are … Continue reading Engaging with those elusive stakeholders

 Green Sky Thinking is a week-long, London-wide programme for built environment and property professionals, organised by Open-City.
 In 2016, we joined forces with CIBSE to help link professionals with cutting-edge research on sustainable design and building.
 Our events 25 April: Green infrastructure as a building service design challenge 27 April: Sensing the place – experiences … Continue reading Green Sky Thinking Week 2016